What is an Equity Research Report?

 Includes information regarding the company.
-Topics covered in this section are the company’s business, its products, organizational structure, management, etc. It also includes any recent information released by the company like major contracts, management changes, or any other important information about the company.
+This section covers the company’s business, its products, organizational structure, management, etc. It also consists of any recent information released by the company like major contracts, management changes, or any other important information about the company.

 Here, the analyst provides a detailed explanation supporting his investment recommendation.
 This is the most important section of the report, and an analyst spends most of his time drafting this part.